-“Honestly, financial freedom isn’t about the money.
+“Honestly, financial independence isn’t about the money.
 It’s about something much bigger — having the ability to live life on your own terms, never being at the

 mercy of a job.”